Walk a mile in my socks - a teacher’s perspective on compression socks

 A: I also wore the athletic compression socks during a game of soccer and thoroughly enjoyed them.
 I really noticed that the “tightness” on my legs helped to make them feel light during the game.
 Usually, during soccer, I wear a cotton blend knee high sock which is comfortable, but the compression really took it to another level.
 I did notice that the ease of putting them on was a bit difficult and could be especially difficult for older people wearing them for medical purposes.

-The socks Courtney wore for work are the Stripe RejuvaSocks in mint and for soccer she wore the CEP Women’s Compression Socks in Crunch Coral.
+The socks Courtney wore for work are the Stripe RejuvaSocks and for soccer she wore the CEP Women’s Compression Socks in Crunch Coral.
 The socks shown in the image above were not worn by our teacher Courtney but are the Sigvaris Women’s Microfiber Shades in Pink Argyle.